mahdighiasi79/Poisonous-water/README.md

 The model we used for this classification tgask is K Nearest Neighbors (KNN).
 The euclidean distance is used as the distance metric between points.
+Based on the evaluation process, 3 is the best value for K hyperparameter in the algorithm.

 10-fold-cross-validation testing has been executed for evaluating our model's performance.
 Based on our evaluation, KNN gives an averege accuracy of about 99.74%.